avivshabo/gradientprompt/README.md

 # gradientprompt
-Add a splash of color to your bash/csh prompt (not additional libraries required)
+Add a splash of color to your bash/csh prompt (no additional libraries required)

 Examples:
 ![](images/csh.png)